jincechen/obsidian-inline-code-copy-plugin/README.md

 - Copy over `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/your-plugin-id/`.

 \* This plugin is compatible with [Code Styler](https://github.com/mayurankv/Obsidian-Code-Styler) inline prefix by removing any leading `{...}` group.
-If this behaviour isn't desired, you can safely remove the replace method in `main.js`.
+If this behaviour isn't desired, you can safely remove the replace method in `main.ts`.